Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

    :widths: 70, 70, 30
    :header-rows: 1

-Additionally, inputs are required for the analyzer, which can be found in this table below:
+Additionally, the user must provide information to this analyzer's initializer, as indicated in the table below:

 .. _mat-failure-dict:
 .. csv-table:: input to SPM rotor speed limit analyzer